kieranb662/Wordle-Guesser/README.md

 # Wordle Guesser

-This app is a little project/example of how to create composable views in SwiftUI.
-The idea was to make a tool to see all of the possible remaining words after your first few Wordle guesses.
-Since this is a primarily English game I decided against moving text into a localizable string file.
+This app is a little project/example of how to create composable views in [SwiftUI](https://developer.apple.com/documentation/swiftui/).
+The idea was to make a tool to see all of the possible remaining words after your first few [Wordle](https://www.nytimes.com/games/wordle/index.html) guesses.

 **What The App Does**